Prabhat-Shastri/GeoNauts/README.md

 ## 🌍 Project Scope

-The core issue revolves around HERE's Validation Rule `WSIGN406`, which triggers when a motorway sign is incorrectly associated with a road segment that permits pedestrian access.
+The core issue revolves around HERE's Validation Rule `WSIGN406`, which triggers when a regulatory sign (typically a pedestrian restriction) is incorrectly associated with a road segment that permits pedestrian access.
 These mismatches often result from automated processes that associate signs to topologies without accounting for their intended context — for example, linking a motorway sign to an adjacent pedestrian path.

 These validation triggers can arise from several root causes: